 The fourth through the eighth digits combined, are called the "Attributes" of the VIN.
 They include things like safety, engine size, body style, and the series that the vehicle is.

 Fifth: The fifth digit, in this case S, which is the series of the vehicle.
 In the 1980's for example, General Motors built full size trucks that were C and K series along with and R and V series.
-The C/K was a different body style than the R/V. The C and R were designations for 2 wheel drive.
-The K and V were designations for 4 wheel drive.
+The C/K was a different body style than the R/V. The C and R were designations for two wheel drive.
+The K and V were designations for four wheel drive.
 The letters would be found in the fifth digit of the VIN on these trucks.
-It was / is important when ordering parts because a "1988 Chevy Truck" could mean a variety of things depending on what that letter is.
-In this picture above we have S series, which happens to be an S10 series truck.
+It was/is important when ordering parts because a "1988 Chevy Truck" could mean a variety of things depending on what that letter is.
+In this picture above, we have S series, which happens to be an S10 series truck.
 There was also a "T" series at the same time.

 Sixth & Seventh: The sixth digit, along with the seventh is the body style.
 So if the vehicle is a convertible, a two door, four door, or wagon, it is defined in these two digits.

 The Last Six Digits: The last six digits are the production line numbers.
 Most vehicle manufacturers start with the number 100001 as a starting point.
-This is normally not a super important number as far as buying auto parts goes, unless you have one of those vehicles that changed production specifications half way through a production run.
-So you might have a vehicle that had different mirrors in April of 2004, than it did in August of 2004.
+This is normally not a super important number as far as buying auto parts goes, unless you have one of those vehicles that changed production specifications halfway through a production run.
+So, you might have a vehicle that had different mirrors if it was built in April of 2004, than if it were built in August of 2004.
 If you have one of those vehicles, you need to know where it was in the production line, which is where these last six digits become important.